How to Become an HTML Developer

 Most HTML developers start their career in a junior front-end web development role.
 While you could apply to work directly for a company or organisation, agency work is also worth considering, especially if you’re keen to work on a wide variety of projects.
 If you’d rather work for a company, don’t rule out smaller ones, as they’re more likely to offer you the chance to take creative control.

-Once you’ve spent a few years in a junior role you’ll be able to move into an intermediate position and work on projects more independently.
+Once you’ve spent a few years in a full-time junior role, you’ll be able to move into an intermediate position and work on projects more independently.
 You can then opt to specialise and build a reputation as an HTML expert or upskill and move into something related like app development.